Assessment

 General

 Many books are devoted to assessment.
-A recent book with a practical orientation is
+A book with a practical orientation is

 In the Handbook for Economics Lecturers there is an older list of relevant works.

-A practically oriented overview of assessment concepts can be found in James Atherton's How to Teach.
+A practically-oriented overview of assessment concepts can be found in James Atherton's How to Teach (2013).

 Evidence and Case Studies

-We have several case studies focused on assessment, with topics including peer assessment, role play and in-class exams.
+We have dozens of case studies focused on assessment, with topics including peer assessment, role play and in-class exams.

 There is considerable interest in students' views on the efficacy of assessment and feedback.
-There are many cohorts of students' view contained in the NSS (National Student Survey) and our own surveys.
+There are many cohorts of students' views contained in the NSS (National Student Survey) and our own surveys.

 Assessment Banks and Resources